johnetrent/gss-sandbox/README.md

 Getting Started
 ---------------

 This project uses [Gulp].
-In order to work on the site, you must first install [nodejs] and [bower].
+In order to get started, you must first install [nodejs] and [bower].
 Then:

 1. Install dependencies using `npm install && bower install`